Table of Contents

 |Almonds, raw, whole||10-12||0.7 mg|

-There are certain food items which decrease iron absorption in body.
+There are certain food items which decrease iron absorption in the body.
 Drinking of tea or coffee along with meals, antacids, excessive high fibre food intake and taking calcium and iron supplements together, are such few factors.
 So for better iron absorption the intake timing of calcium and iron must be different.
 For better absorption of iron from vegetarian source, vitamin C should be included in diet.
 Vitamin C or ascorbic acid can be obtained from citrus fruits, lemons, grapefruits, tomatoes, broccoli and strawberries.
 Also for preparing iron rich vegetables iron pans, cast iron skillets should be used.